SAM Outillage's warehouse for boxes in France for hand tools

 - Organization of stored goods: combining pallet racks with the automated warehouse for boxes in the same space helps to sort the 10,000 SKUs by characteristics and turnover.

-- Improved working conditions for operators: automation prevents operators from having to move around the warehouse to pick products, as well as stacking empty boxes.
+- Improved working conditions for operators: automation prevents operators from having to move around the warehouse to pick products, as well as stack empty boxes.

 |Automated warehouse for boxes|